Topics: Collaboration, Design, Active Learning, Active Classroom, Teacher's Favorites, Well-Being, Educators

 As students wrap up an unprecedented school year, many families are beginning to reflect on their experience with hybrid, online, or in-person learning during a pandemic.
 It hasn’t been without its challenges.
 In fact, learning loss is projected to be a huge problem in coming years for k-12 students.
 But as COVID-19 positivity continues to decline, students can likely rely on the idea that they will be learning in person this fall.
 What that means for schools and educators is that time and energy will be needed to help students catch up to make up for time lost this year due to problems with virtual learning.
 A reported 15 million American students were without access to the tools needed to learn online, leaving many behind in already existing learning gaps.
 This is why the federal government has allocated ESSER funds for schools to spend.
 This money is meant to be used to help students recuperate academically and mentally from the effects of the pandemic.
 Mental health services within schools will be needed, as well as an increased emphasis on social-emotional learning, or SEL.

-Read MoreTopics: Insider, Collaboration, Design, Active Learning, Human Development, Back-to-school, Teacher's Favorites, Thrive, Educators
+Read MoreTopics: Insider, Collaboration, Design, Active Learning, Human Development, Back-To-School, Teacher's Favorites, Thrive, Educators

 5 Benefits of Esports Spaces in Educational Design